-The 85% figure so often quoted is meaningless.
+The 85% figure is meaningless.
 It does not correspond to physical protection provided by helmets, but to the authors own generous estimate misrepresented as the result of their “study”.
-In the end, the authors had to re-work their data, and arrived at a lower effectiveness rate.
+Many researchers have tried to replicate its results, but have been unable to do so.
+Amid severe criticism over the implausible claim, the authors had to re-work their data, and arrived at a lower effectiveness rate.

 The data from the study indicates that helmet wearers were 7 times more likely to have accidents.
 Using their methodology to calculate odds ratios, NOT wearing a helmet is associated with an 88% reduction in the risk of falling off your bike.
 This went unnoticed by the study authors, who asserted that helmets were effective as they appeared to reduce head injuries in case of accidents.
 They ignored that the risk of accidents increased significantly, resulting in misleading claims.

 Despite being flawed, this study was very influential.
 The research claims were widely embraced within the medical community, who was eager for a solution to the dreadful incidences of chronic disability from brain injury.
 Few questioned the methodology of the research, as they were eager to believe its claims.
 Despite the authors admitting errors, it is still widely quoted as if it was the truth.
 It reinforces a popular belief.